markcmurphy/devdocs-portal/03-headless-cart.md

 ### Creating a redirect using the include query parameter

-It is possible to generate a cart redirect URL when creating a cart via the [Create a Cart](https://developer.bigcommerce.com/api-reference/store-management/carts/cart/createacart) request by appending the `include=redirect_urls` query parameter to the request URL.
+It is possible to generate a cart redirect URL when creating a cart via the [Create a Cart](https://developer.bigcommerce.com/api-reference/store-management/carts/cart/createacart) endpoint by appending the `include=redirect_urls` query parameter to the request URL.

 ## Clearing the cart